thiagobustamante/typescript-ioc/README.md

 // that will make any injection to Date to return
 // the same instance, created when the first call is executed.
 Container.bind(Date).to(Date).scope(Scope.Singleton);

+// it will ask the IoC Container to retrieve the instance. let PersonDAO = Container.get(PersonDAO);

 ```

 ## A note about classes and interfaces